 Academic Research

-Tree cover change dynamics in global tree-planting plots
+Tree cover change dynamics in global tree-planting areas

 Holl Restoration Ecology Lab, University of California, Santa Cruz